niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban-Nikan’s MacBook Air.md

 ## Done

 **Complete**
-- [x] add number of price reductions and price increases to second hand listing information? pretty useful for leverage determination to make offers
-- [x] Maybe have a dummy message that just sends the acknowledged message as an embed?
-- [x] updated listing logic testing, add 25 limit to add, per channel update for add update for remove
-- [x] Bug: scheduler logic doesnt update when suppress changes
-- [x] change logic for ebay listings?
-	1. [x] all listings for the item in the same date
-	2. [x] put them in a map
-	3. [x] for loop, if the url is in the map, delete from the slice
-	4. [x] update
-- [x] ebay failover
-- [x] maybe also add tax to the prices?
 - [x] add custom timer intervals
 - [x] Refractor scheduler to update scheduling functions everyhour and delete or add go routines that are out of date
 - [x] add best buy support to the image grabber